yudizhangzyd/ISU-StatGen/content/home/hero.md

 *We are interested in mathematics, statistics and computing with application to biology.*

-We meet on Wednesdays at 3:10 pm this semester (Spring 2020) in 401 Carver Hall.
+We meet on Wednesdays at 3:10 pm this semester (Spring 2020).
+Due to the school shut down, we are going to meet via zoom, the URL is https://iastate.zoom.us/j/404033736, or, go to https://iastate.zoom.us/join and enter meeting ID: 404 033 736.

 `Schedule:`

-*3/11 - Prof. Zhijun Wu (Mathematics)*

-*3/18 - spring break, no seminar*

-*3/25 - no seminar*

 *4/01 - Prof. Matthew ONeal (Entomology)*